NoahSizemore/NoahSizemore/README.md

 ## Hi there 👋 I'm Noah Sizemore

-- 🔭 I’m currently working on ML implementation.
+- 🔭 I’m currently working on honing in on my coding skills.
 - 🌱 I’m currently studying Computer Science.
 - 📫 How to reach me: LinkedIn attached to profile
 - 😄 Pronouns: He/Him